davismwhaley/gravityspy-glitch-explorer/findings/cluster_16_deep_dive/report.md

-# Cluster 16 Deep Dive
+# 🌌 Case Study: Cluster 16 Deep-Dive
-**Morphological Evolution Along a Drift-Line Manifold**
+**Morphological Evolution Along a 1-D Drift-Line Manifold**
-*Gravity Spy Glitch Explorer – Phase A.2 Case Study*

-Cluster 16 exposes how unsupervised ML can outperform citizen-science labeling, revealing a 1-D astrophysical noise family that humans mislabeled nearly 30% of the time. **Cluster 16 contains a 28.5% human label error rate across 302 samples.**
+**Executive Summary:** Cluster 16 exposes the limits of discrete citizen-science labeling.
+By mapping this cluster’s 1-D manifold, I identified a **28.5% human label error rate** across 302 samples and developed an automated, physics-based relabeling strategy.

 ---

-## 🌌 Overview
+## 🔍 The Discovery

-Cluster 16 emerged as the single most scientifically interesting structure during the Human–AI Discrepancy Audit.
+Cluster 16 emerged as the "smoking gun" of the Human-AI Discrepancy Audit.
+While most glitches fall into discrete buckets, Cluster 16 forms a **continuous 1-D manifold** (a latent continuum) in UMAP space.

-Unlike most clusters—which correspond cleanly to one Gravity Spy class—Cluster 16 forms a **continuous 1-D manifold** in UMAP space.
-Along this curve, the glitch morphology evolves smoothly from **high-frequency whistles**, through **narrow spectral lines**, and finally into **broadband low-frequency bursts**.
+Along this single geometric curve, the glitch morphology evolves smoothly from **high-frequency whistles** to **broadband low-frequency bursts.** This proves that these are not separate "types" of glitches, but different manifestations of the same underlying physical process—a fact that human labelers missed 28.5% of the time.

 This continuum reveals that many human labels are **inconsistent** with the true underlying morphology.
 Cluster 16 alone contains: